kongkongwinter/kongkongwinter/README.md

 ## Learn More About My Work

 Visit [sprunki](https://sprunki.com/) to see some of the exciting projects and solutions I've been working on.
-Sprunki is where innovation meets functionality, bringing cutting-edge technology to life.
+That's your go-to resource for diving into this vibrant musical universe.
+Discover the latest news, explore character guides, watch creative mixes, and access essential tools to enhance your Sprunki experience.

 ## Skills & Tools